Yumiko Udo: As a news reporter, announcer and anchor

+Magazine interviewer

+She has been interviewing people from all kinds of fields for magazines such as Bungei Shunjū.

+As program host / MC

-Udo hosted NHK's New Year's Eve music concert Kōhaku Uta Gassen in 2001, 2002 and 2003.
+Udo was host of the Red Team on NHK's New Year's Eve music concert Kōhaku Uta Gassen in 2001, 2002 and 2003.
+She became the program's main host for the 2012, 2013, 2014 and 2015 editions.

 In 2006, Udo hosted an afternoon talk show Studio Park kara Konnichiwa.

-In June 2007, Udo was moved to New York City as a correspondent.
-She stayed there for about two years and a half.
-She was promoted as Chief Announcer in June 2008.

-Returning to Tokyo, Udo was appointed as a main presenter for Asaichi in 2010 with Yoshihiko Inohara, a member of V6, one of Japan's most popular pop groups.
+Returning to Tokyo after her stay in New York City in 2007, Udo was appointed as a main presenter for Asaichi in 2010 with Yoshihiko Inohara, a member of V6, one of Japan's most popular pop groups.
 Targeted mainly at women in their 40s, the show dealt with a wide variety of themes, from information about health and money, to infertility problems, menopausal disorders and the problem of sexless relationships.

-Udo played the role of the leading host for Kōhaku Uta Gassen in 2012, 2013, 2014 and 2015.

 On March 30, 2018, Udo and Inohara left Asaichi, handing over to Yurie Omi and Hanamaru-Daikichi Hakata.
 She resigned from NHK on March 31.